Vikento/MyShopBlock/README.md

 - **"Storage activities" table** :
    - The table **"Storage Activities"** will record all the mouvement of the items to and from the warehouse.
-It is a item tracker which help the Warehouse Manager on the actities of the warehouse stock.
+It is an item tracker which help the Warehouse Manager on the actities of the warehouse stock.
 With formula it is possible to link the **"Inventory List" table** to **"Storage Activities" table** : then you can see the current stock based on the activities
-   - In the primaryField, you need to add the primaryfield of Inventory List table.
-The date will reconigne the name are identical to show the information on the activities
+   - In the primaryField, you need to add the same primary field identification of Inventory List table.
+The date will recognize the name are identical to show the information on the activities

    - In order to get the history of items in the module "Item information" and to see the KPI in the module Dashboard, it is recommanded the create specific fields in Storage activities.
-As it is the case for the table **"Inventory List"**, all the following fields are not mandatory but it will give more powerfull to your Block Stock
+As it is the case for the table **"Inventory List"**, all the following fields are not mandatory but it will give more powerfull to your Block Stock : it will create a part in Item information with all the activites for a specific item (function item_information.js).

-      - **"Quantity Before"** : it is the quantity of one specific item counted during the inventory or the quantity get before any move.
+      1. **"Quantity Before"** : it is the quantity of one specific item counted during the inventory or the quantity get before any move.
 It must be always positive.
 It can be personnalized in the myConstClass.js :
       ```javascript
         // change the "Quantity Before" to personnalize
       export const my_const_Quantity_Before ="Quantity Before";
       ```

-      - **"Quantity after"** : it is the quantity count for one specific item after any move.
+      2. **"Quantity after"** : it is the quantity count for one specific item after any move.
 It must be always positive.
 It can be personnalized in the myConstClass.js :
       ```javascript
         // change the "Quantity after" to personnalize
       export const my_const_Quantity_after ="Quantity after";
       ```

-      - **"Date IN OUT"** : it is the date of the move of the specified items.
+      3. **"Date IN OUT"** : it is the date of the move of the specified items.
 It can be personnalized in the myConstClass.js :
       ```javascript
         // change the "Date IN OUT" to personnalize
       export const my_const_Date_IN_OUT = "Date IN OUT";
       ```

-      - **"OUT"** : it is the field indicated if the items went in or out for a specific items.
+      4. **"OUT"** : it is the field indicated if the items went in or out for a specific items.
 It can be personnalized in the myConstClass.js :
       ```javascript
         // change the "OUT" to personnalize
       export const my_const_OUT = "OUT";
       ```

-      - **"Supplier Name"** : this field will give the supplier name.
+      5. **"Supplier Name"** : this field will give the supplier name.
 It must be always positive.
 It can be personnalized in the myConstClass.js :
       ```javascript
       // change the "Supplier Name" to personnalize
       export const my_const_Supply_name = "Supplier Name";